mahmoud4419/Data-AITogetherDemo/README.md

 __To get the infomation needed above.__
 * Navigate to the form recognizer instance in azure
 * Select Keys and Endpoints
-    * copy the key and add it to account key
+    * Copy the key and add it to account key
-    * copy the end point and paste it into your Site URL *![Screenshot 2020-10-07 193609](https://user-images.githubusercontent.com/37972820/95353501-62496c00-08d4-11eb-8647-bbebef88dacc.png)
+    * Copy the end point and paste it into your Site URL *![Screenshot 2020-10-07 193609](https://user-images.githubusercontent.com/37972820/95353501-62496c00-08d4-11eb-8647-bbebef88dacc.png)

 7. Insert the Source URL from Microsoft Azure Storage Explorer.
     *   Find your Subscription in which the storage account is deployed in
     *   Navigate into your storage account
-    *   Select the blob that contians the traning data set
+    *   Select the blob that contains the training data set
     *   Copy the URL from the Bottom Left Corner
-    *   paste it as the source.
+    *   Paste it as the source.
     ![blob storage url](https://user-images.githubusercontent.com/37972820/95357045-6d060000-08d8-11eb-97f1-e3bfe005ce08.png)

+8. Click on + Next Step
+9. Search for Form Recognizer and Select Analyse Form
+    * Click on Model ID and Select __ModelID__ that is generated from __Train Model__
+    * Click on Document and Select __Attachment Content__ from __When an Email is Received__